latest

 Colorado Mental Health Voters' Guide

-As the only mental health news organization in Colorado – where suicide is the #1 killer of youth, half of our population has self-reported symptoms of depression and anxiety and hundreds of thousands go without any support – we believe focusing on mental health in this election is crucial.
+As the only mental health news organization in Colorado – where suicide is the #1 killer of youth, half our population self-reported symptoms of depression and anxiety and hundreds of thousands go without any support – we believe focusing on mental health in this election is crucial.
+So, we've created the first-ever Colorado Mental Health Voters' Guide.

 .

-What Colorado candidates have said about mental health
+What candidates said about mental health in Colorado

 .